g3n/g3nd/README.md

 `>g3nd geometry.box`

-The G3ND windows shows the current FPS rate (frames per second) of your system for any demo, and also the maximum potential FPS rate.
+The G3ND window shows the current FPS rate (frames per second) of your system and the maximum potential FPS rate.
+The desired FPS rate can be adjusted using the command line parameters: `-swapinterval` and `-targetfps`.

 # Creating a new demo/test